Forbes Top 40: Forbes reports and summarize

 Forbes 20th-century lists were predominantly dominated by male figures.
-In 1996 alone, only four female celebrities entered the Top 40 list (Oprah Winfrey ranked 1, Roseanne Barr at 25, Mariah Carey in the 33-position, and Sandra Bullock in the 40 place).
-However, Winfrey gained a perennial position even above many individuals regardless of gender, which has been maintained since the inception of the Forbes Celebrity 100 in 1999.
+In 1996 alone, only four female celebrities made appearances on the list (Oprah Winfrey ranked 1, Roseanne Barr at 25, Mariah Carey at 33, and Sandra Bullock at 40).
+Winfrey, however, often appeared even above many individuals regardless of gender, which has been maintained with the inception of Forbes Celebrity 100 in 1999.
+Various musicians often dominated the list, although high ranks were not usually attained by female artists.
+Like Winfrey, Madonna was an almost premier exception.